 An aggregate may not appear in the WHERE clause unless it is in a subquery contained in a HAVING clause or a select list, and the column being aggregated is an outer reference.”

-you cannot use aggregate functions with the where clause, whereas aggregate functions can be used in the having clause.
+You cannot use aggregate functions with the WHERE clause, whereas aggregate functions can be used in the HAVING clause.

 Select Country, DepartmentId, SUM(EmployeeSalary) as TotalSalary,COUNT(EmployeeName) as TotalEmployees